Julek92/Task_Manager_app/README.md

-#TASK MANAGER.
+#TASK MANAGER

-##1st week final work.
+##1st week final work

 This is a C# console app.
-You can add and manage you tasks.
+You can add and manage you tasks

 ##Screenshots:
 * [Screenshot1](http://www.dropwizard.io/1.0.2/docs/) - app screenshot 1